-- (a) the education provider and program substantially meet the approved accreditation standards; and - (b) the imposition of conditions will ensure all approved accreditation standards are met within a reasonable time.
+- (a) the education provider and program substantially meet the accreditation standards, and - (b) the imposition of conditions will ensure all the accreditation standards are met within a reasonable time.

-The Accreditation Committee may decide to revoke accreditation of a program if the final monitoring report indicates that the education provider and program no longer meet the approved accreditation standards.
+The Accreditation Committee may decide to revoke accreditation of a program if the final monitoring report indicates that the education provider and program no longer meet the accreditation standards.

-9.5 Reporting of Accreditation Committee monitoring decisions
+13.5 Reporting of Accreditation Committee monitoring decisions